dtomschitz/pathfinding-playground/README.md

   - Dijkstra's Algorithm
   - Breadth-First Algoritm

-Try it out for yourself under https://davidddo.github.io/pathfinding-playground/ or run it locally by cloning the project and run it with `ng serve`
+Try it out for yourself under https://davidddo.github.io/pathfinding-playground/ or run it locally via the `ng serve` command.